 Eggshell Skull by Bri Lee

-Bri Lee is one of those scary-smart young women, the kind that you know would kick your arse in any kind of argument (and make you like it).
+Bri Lee is one of those scary-smart young women, the kind that you know would kick your arse in any kind of argument.
 She’s a former law student, a former judge’s associate, and she turned that soul-crushing mind-numbing experience into an incredible memoir, Eggshell Skull.
 She simultaneously reckons with the ways in which the Australian justice system works against survivors of sexual and gendered violence, and coming to terms with her own experience(s) of assault and harassment.
-Just when she might’ve been done impressing you, she also released a follow up – Beauty – about the immense pressure she felt and faced while promoting her memoir, to be Thin and Beautiful(TM).
+Just when she might’ve been done impressing you, she also released a follow up essay – Beauty – about the immense pressure she felt and faced while promoting her memoir, to be Thin and Beautiful(TM).
+Read my full review of Eggshell Skull here.

 Reading Lolita in Tehran by Azar Nafisi